BlackWasp

 */

-The final constructor initialises the contents of the BitArray from an array of integer values.
-Integer values are thirty-two bit values so the first integer is copied into entries zero to thirty-one, the second integer into bits thirty-two to sixty-three and so on.
-For each integer, the least significant bit is copied first and the most significant bit is copied last.
+The final constructor initialises the contents of the BitArray from an array of integers.
+Integer values are thirty-two bit values so the first integer is copied into entries zero to thirty-one, the second into bits thirty-two to sixty-three and so on.
+For each integer, the least significant bit is added first.

 int[] values = new int[] { 1, 32767 };